Corpus Christi Water Quality at a Glance

 Request Water Testing

 Corpus Christi residents can request free water quality testing by calling (361) 826-1800.
-This service is especially recommended for homes built before 1988, those with older plumbing, or residents who notice unusual water taste, odor, or appearance.
+This service is especially recommended for homes built before 1988, those with older plumbing, or residents who notice unusual water taste, odour, or appearance.
+Visit the water quality information centre for guidance on what to test for.

 Consider Filtration

-While Corpus Christi water meets all health standards, residents concerned about taste, disinfection byproducts, or emerging contaminants like PFAS may benefit from NSF-certified activated carbon filters (Standard 53).
-During free chlorine maintenance periods, filters can help reduce chlorine taste and odor.
+While Corpus Christi water meets all health standards, residents concerned about taste, disinfection byproducts, or PFAS may benefit from NSF-certified activated carbon filters (Standard 53).
+During free chlorine maintenance periods, filters can help reduce chlorine taste and odour.
+See our full water filter guide for NSF-certified recommendations.

 Practice Conservation

-Participate in Corpus Christi’s water conservation programs, including rebates up to $300 for WaterSense-labeled irrigation controllers and high-efficiency toilets.
-During current Stage 3 drought restrictions, follow mandatory water use limitations available at stage3.cctexas.com.
+Participate in Corpus Christi’s water conservation programmes, including rebates up to $300 for WaterSense-labelled irrigation controllers and high-efficiency toilets.
+Under current Stage 3 drought restrictions, mandatory water use limitations are in effect — full details are available at stage3.cctexas.com.

 Prepare for Emergencies